Soil health: how to look after your soil

 Adding homemade compost or sowing green manures over exposed ground helps the soil to retain carbon.
 Weeds also protect soil and add diversity, both above and below ground.
 Monocultures encourage pathogens: even with a lawn, soil health will be improved by spreading compost over it and allowing for clover and daisies.
 Mowing less frequently and allowing grass to grow longer will encourage deeper root systems, supporting richer microbial life while aiding water retention.

-What the Land Gardeners do to create good compost and soil health
+How to create good compost and soil health

 - Add water to each layer of carbon (such as straw, cardboard) and nitrogen (garden or kitchen waste).